loverajoel/jstips/README.md

 ![header](https://raw.githubusercontent.com/loverajoel/jstips/master/resources/jstips-header-blog.gif)

-# Introducing JavaScript Tips
+# Introducing Javascript Tips
-> New year new project, this is about **one JS tip every day!**
+> New year, new project. **A JS tip per day!**

-With great excitement, I introduce Javscript tips, the idea is a short and advance tip every day, that allow us improve our way of write code.
-The tips will be readble in less than 3 minutes and will be about performance, native js, frameworks, conventinos, hacks, interview questions and what the future of the awesome lenguage nos depare.
+With great excitement, I introduce short and useful Javascript tips per day that will allow you to improve your code writing.
+With less than 2 minutes each day, you will be able to read about performances, native js, frameworks, conventions, hacks, interview questions and all the items that the future of this awesome language holds for us.

-Every day, weekends and non laboral day incluisve, at the middle of the day I will send a tip to Github and I will tweet it.
+At midday, no matter if it is a weekend or a holiday, a tip will be posted and tweeted.

-In order to start, a gift.
-This is an example of how the tips would be.
+Just to give you a glance, this is an example of how the tips would be like.

 ## Insert item inside an array
 > 12/19/2015